 What are lingual braces?

-Cosmetic orthodontic procedures are one of the most popular methods of treatment that Mary Lo dentist in Marylebone carries out.
+Cosmetic orthodontic procedures are one of the most popular methods of treatment that Mary Lo carries out.
 Treatments of this sort are typically most widely sought after by young professionals and adults, being favoured over traditional fixed braces.
 While traditional braces may be an effective method of correcting misaligned teeth, adults and young professionals are often steered away from undergoing treatment due to how it might make them look.